OnikiriNoKami/Movies/README.md

-## Tis project is created for react, redux, css practice
+## This project was created for practice in using react, redux, css

 ## Available Scripts